bcomnes/node-bearer-token/README.md

 ### `bearerToken(req, callback)`

 - `req` Accepts a standard [`http` request object](https://nodejs.org/api/http.html#http_http_incomingmessage).
 The request header and body are parsed in search of a bearer token.
 Tokens found in the request header take precidence over tokens in the body.
-- `callback` Function is called with any errors and a token if found.
+- `callback(error, token)` Function is called with any errors and a token if found.
 A missing token is not grounds for an error (only parsing or unexpected errors).
-  - `error` Error object
+  - `error` Error object if anything bad happened.
   - `token` String if a token is found.
 You still need to verify it.

 ## Contributing